Kyoto Imperial Palace: History of Tsuchimikado Higashinotoin mansion

 From the end of the Kamakura period through the Kenmu Restoration (reigns of Hanazono, Go-Daigo, Kogon, and Go-Daigo), the Imperial Palace was located at the Reizei Tomikoji Palace (泉富小路殿), which had the structure of a full-fledged Imperial Palace.
 However, it was destroyed by fire in 1336 (Kenmu 3).
 The newly established Northern Court, a branch of the Jimyoin lineage, temporarily established the Tsuchimikado Higashinotoin Palace, which had been ancestrally owned by the Jimyoin lineage, as its official imperial palace on (September 26, 1337).
 The Northern Court initially planned to fully rebuild the Heian Palace several times, but no progress was made.
 Eventually, Emperor Go-Kogon, the regent, came to the decision to continue using the Tsuchimikado Higashinotoin Palace.
 From then on, the Tsuchimikado Higashinotoin Palace became the permanent imperial palace until Meiji restoration.
 However, Emperor Go-Kogon still did not give up on the idea of building a fully-fledged Imperial Palace, as he initiated discussions about rebuilding the Kan'in Dairi (閑院内裏), a fully-fledged imperial palace from the early Kamakura period.

-Outline of "Tsuchimikado-higashinotowin-dono" mansion (土御門東洞院殿) in early 14th century, used as official residence of emperor in Emperor Kōmyō's reign.
+Outline of "Tsuchimikado-higashinotowin-dono" mansion (土御門東洞院殿) in early 14th century, used as official residence of emperor in Emperor Kōgon's reign.

 Outline of full-fledged palace rebuilt by donation of Shogun Ashikaga Yoshimitsu after 1401 fire.

 However, plans of full-scale reconstruction of the imperial palace were once again scrapped and Tsuchimikado Higashinotoin Palace ended up serving as the Imperial Palace for five emperors of the Northern Court: Emperor Kōmyō, Emperor Sukō, Emperor Go-Kōgon, Emperor Go-En'yū, and Emperor Go-Komatsu.
 However, in 1401 during the reign of Emperor Go-Komatsu, Tsuchimikado Higashinotoin Palace was destroyed by fire.
 Ashikaga Yoshimitsu, the most powerful man at the time, was concerned that Tsuchimikado Higashinotoin Palace was small and insignificantly similar to a "subordinate residence" and decided to rebuild it as a full-scale Imperial Palace modeled after the Heian Palace.
 Yoshimitsu granted the land in Tsuchimikado Abura-no-Koji, removed the "Shincho-Kodo" and rebuilt Tsuchimikado Higashinotoin Palace, which covered the entire area of one town, with the functions of a full-scale Imperial Palace.
 Tsuchimikado Higashinotoin Palace continued to serve as the Imperial Palace thereafter.
 The Imperial Palace continued to expand and came to be known as the Kyoto Imperial Palace today.